Martin Heinrich: Gun laws

 On April 17, 2013, Heinrich voted to expand background checks for gun purchases, and against regulating assault weapons.

 In response to the 2017 Las Vegas shooting, Heinrich said that Congress should pass legislation to combat gun violence.

 Health care

-On September 27, 2013, Heinrich voted to restore funding for the Patient Protection and Affordable Care Act as part of an amendment to legislation funding government operations for 45 days, and which also omitted House-passed language prioritizing debt payments if Congress fails to increase the nation's borrowing limits.
+On September 27, 2013, Heinrich voted to restore funding for the Affordable Care Act as part of an amendment to legislation funding government operations for 45 days, and which also omitted House-passed language prioritizing debt payments if Congress fails to increase the nation's borrowing limits.

 Election security

 On December 21, 2017, Heinrich was one of six senators to introduce the Secure Elections Act, legislation authorizing block grants to states to update outdated voting technology as well as form a program for an independent panel of experts that would work to develop cybersecurity guidelines for election systems that states could implement, along with offering states resources to install the recommendations.